cypress-io/cypress-documentation/content/api/commands/task.md

 // in plugins/index.js
 const mysql = require('mysql')
 // the connection strings for different databases could
-// come from a configuration file, or from environment variables const connections = {
+// come from the Cypress configuration or from environment variables const connections = {
   stagingA: {
     host: 'staging.my.co',